Miami Defense Attorneys For Drug Charges

 Any criminal charge for narcotics, controlled substances, or drugs is a serious matter, but a capable, effective defense may lessen the severity of the charge.
 A skilled attorney who is experienced in defending drug charges may be able to find issues related to the legality of how the arrest or search was conducted, resulting in a reduction or dismissal of the charge.

 Many narcotics charges are eligible for disposition in Miami-Dade County Drug Court.
-Alternatively, a skilled criminal defense attorney can often find a way to qualify a first-time offender for a pre-trial diversion program, which helps to minimize the adverse circumstances that might otherwise occur.
+Alternatively, a skilled Miami criminal defense attorney experienced in defense of drug charges can often find a way to qualify a first-time offender for a pre-trial diversion program, which helps to minimize the adverse circumstances that might otherwise occur.

 Back to top